sapphyrus/sapphyrus/README.md

-# Hi there
+# sapphyrus

-Welcome to my profile 👋 I'm Phil, 19 years old and currently studying Cybersecurity in Germany.
+Hi there, welcome to my profile 👋 I'm Phil, 19 years old and currently studying Cybersecurity in Germany.

 ### 💬 If you want to contact me, here's how:
 - ![Discord Logo](https://i.imgur.com/002xgns.png) __Discord__ - Phil#9999